Seated to the far

 | THE ENGLISH CIVIL WAR |

-There is a group of English Civil War king’s cavalry troopers lingering in our village pub.
-We think from their appearance and agitation that they are in the process of fleeing from the aftermath of that disaster – Torrington is only a few miles away from our village.
-The bang when that gunpowder exploded must have echoed along our river valleys for miles!
-Read all about some Civil War encounters in the book.
+There is a group of English Civil War King’s Cavalry troopers.
+We think from their injuries, appearance and agitation that they are in the process of fleeing from the aftermath of the 1646 disaster which happened at Torrington only a few miles away.
+This was to be the final skirmish during the Civil War in Devon and the West Country, and it led to the final battle and ending of the war.
+Prisoners were held in the church crypt, no one, apparently, aware that there was also about 80 kegs of gunpowder...
+The bang when the gunpowder accidentally exploded must have echoed along the river valleys for miles!

 ANIMALS